-A one day trip from Marseilles to get to know Provence
+One day trips from Marseille to get to know Provence

 Price: $180 per person

-Monday and Saturday – Aix-en-Provence, Cassis, and Marseilles:
+Monday and Saturday – Aix-en-Provence, Cassis, and Marseille:

 Depart Marseille for the jewel of the south, Aix-en-Provence, for a walking tour.
 Choice of a weekly farmer’s market or a Cezanne studio visit (added fee).
 Next stop is the coastal resort town of Cassis, and a 45 minute boat ride through the fjord-like calanques.
 Lunch on your own in Cassis.
 The day finishes in Marseilles with a stop at Notre-Dame de la Garde Basilica, and a view of Frioul Islands and Chateau d’If (prison of the fictional “Man In the Iron Mask” character).
 Final stop is the 11th century Saint-Victor Abbey at the entry of the famous Old Port.